raspberrypi/documentation/configuration/config-txt.md

 ### kernel_address

 The memory address into which the kernel image should be loaded.
+32-bit kernels are loaded to address `0x8000` by default, and 64-bit kernels to address `0x80000`.
+If `kernel_old` is set, kernels are loaded to the address `0x0`.

 ### kernel_old